Low-Fire Ceramic and DIY Pottery Kilns

 So there’s no point quitting now!

-Low-fire ceramics are low-cost, accessible for everyone, including you!
+Low-fire ceramic is fun, low-cost, accessible everywhere, for everyone, including you!

-Any simple DIY pottery kiln can transform clay into ceramics with a little practice and some know-how; all you need is some leftover scrap wood, some old house bricks to stack, and a few square meters in a backyard.
+All you need is some leftover scrap wood, some cheap materials of choice to build the kiln, some free time, and a few square meters in a backyard.
 Why not dig your own clay?

-Terracotta and earthenware clay is Mother Earth, shaping clay and firing it, is one of humanity’s oldest crafts, it’s literally where it all began; the origin of art and craft.
+Terracotta and earthenware clay is Mother Earth.
+Forming clay and firing it to ceramic is one of the oldest crafts on the planet; it’s literally where it all began, the origin of art and craft.

 How to make DIY pottery kilns